-Plaintiffs Have Reached Two Settlements that, if Approved, Will Resolve the Action for $23.125 Million
+Plaintiffs Have Reached Two Settlements that Have Resolved the Action for $23.125 Million

-Plaintiffs have reached two proposed settlements providing for a total cash payment of $23.125 million.
-Plaintiffs have reached a proposed settlement with Valeant for $23 million (the "Valeant Settlement") and a proposed settlement with Philidor, Andrew Davenport, and the Estate of Matthew S. Davenport for $125,000 (the Philidor Defendants Settlement" and with the Valeant Settlement, the "Settlements").
+Plaintiffs have entered into two settlements with Defendants that resolve the Action in its entirety in exchange for a total cash payment of $23.125 million: a settlement with Valeant for $23 million (the "Valeant Settlement") and a settlement with Philidor, Andrew Davenport, and the Estate of Matthew S. Davenport for $125,000 (the Philidor Defendants Settlement" and with the Valeant Settlement, the "Settlements").

 The combined Settlement Amounts, plus interest earned, are known as the “Settlement Funds.”
-The Net Settlement Funds (i.e., the Settlement Funds less: (i) any Taxes; (ii) any Notice and Administration Costs; (iii) any Litigation Expenses and service awards for Plaintiffs awarded by the Court; (iv) any attorneys’ fees awarded by the Court; and (v) any other costs or fees approved by the Court) will be distributed to eligible claimants in accordance with a plan of allocation to be approved by the Court.
+The Net Settlement Funds (i.e., the Settlement Funds less: (i) any Taxes; (ii) any Notice and Administration Costs; (iii) any Litigation Expenses and service awards for Plaintiffs awarded by the Court; (iv) any attorneys’ fees awarded by the Court; and (v) any other costs or fees approved by the Court) will be distributed to eligible claimants in accordance with the Plan of Allocation approved by the Court.